lisa-lumos/Snowflake/06-data-loading.md

 - Last load timestamp for each file
 - Loading error info for the file

-This metadata is used to prevent data duplication during loading for the target table.
-It expires after 64 days for bulk loading.
-For files with unknown status, they are skipped by default.
+This metadata is used to prevent data duplication during loading for the target table. `It expires after 64 days for bulk loading`. `For files with unknown status, they are skipped by default.`

 When loading staged data, narrow the path to the most granular level, such as using pattern options or use common prefix of the files.